audreyhda/CarbonTracker/README.md

 ## 🧱 Architecture & Design Choices

-EcoCoach follows an **MVVM** pattern with SwiftUI.
+Carbon Tracker follows an **MVVM** pattern with SwiftUI.
 The main components are:

 - **`DataStore`** – An `ObservableObject` that manages all app data.
 It uses `@AppStorage` (UserDefaults) for persistence, so entries and challenges survive app restarts.
 Cached values (daily totals, streak, etc.) are recomputed on data changes and published via `objectWillChange`.
 - **`AIAdvisor`** – Another `ObservableObject` that encapsulates tip generation.
 It checks for the presence of `FoundationModels` and falls back to a rotating library of 36 hand‑crafted tips.
 This ensures the app works on all iOS versions while being ready for future AI enhancements.